JonaVDV/sveltekit-kql/README.md

 # Sveltekit-KQL

-** waring: this library is still a work in progress and is not yet ready for production use. ** Sveltekit-KQL is a library that allows you to use KQL (Kirby Query Language) in your SvelteKit project. this library provides a wrapper for [load functions](https://kit.svelte.dev/docs/load) in SvelteKit.
+**waring: this library is still a work in progress and is not yet ready for production use.**
+Sveltekit-KQL is a library that allows you to use KQL (Kirby Query Language) [kirby cms](https://getkirby.com/) CMS in your SvelteKit project. this library provides a wrapper for [load functions](https://kit.svelte.dev/docs/load) in SvelteKit.

 ## Installation

-** waring: this library is not yet published to npm as it is still a work in progress. **
+**waring: this library is not yet published to npm as it is still a work in progress.**

 ```bash
 npm install sveltekit-kql